Resolving Sophos SD-RED 20 internet connectivity problems

 From a LAN host:

-If gateway pings fail, either the static IP/gateway are wrong, the ISP has not routed the IP, or VLAN/PPPoE is required.
+If gateway pings fail, the static IP or gateway is wrong, the ISP has not routed the IP, or VLAN/PPPoE is required.

 Reviewing firewall rules

-List rules in the Sophos GUI or run a policy dump.
+List the rules in the Sophos GUI or run a policy dump.
 Look for:

 • Deny rule that matches before the allow rule

-• Test ping/curl again.
+• Test ping and curl again.
 If it works, the issue was rule order.

 Checking ISP settings

-• Confirm the static IP and gateway the ISP assigned.
+• The static IP and gateway they assigned

-• Ask if VLAN tag or PPPoE is required.
+• Whether VLAN tag or PPPoE is required

-Practical test: plug a laptop directly into the ISP modem and configure the static IP and gateway.
-If the laptop cannot reach the internet with the same IP/gateway, the fault is ISP-side.
+A good test is to plug a laptop directly into the ISP modem and set the same static IP and gateway.
+If the laptop still cannot reach the internet, the fault is on the ISP side.

 Steps for reconfiguring settings

 1. Confirm the WAN mode.
-If ISP requires VLAN or PPPoE, set the SD-RED WAN accordingly.
+If the ISP needs VLAN or PPPoE, set the SD-RED WAN for that.

 2. Set the static IP and gateway exactly as provided by the ISP.

-• ip route add default via dev eth0
+ip route add default via <ISP gateway> dev eth0

-4. Ensure DNS is set to resolvers the ISP or public DNS provides.
+4. Set DNS to resolvers from the ISP or public DNS servers.

 Make one change at a time.
 Test after each change.